Self-Compassion: Why Women in Salt Lake City Need It and 3 Ways to Practice It

 3. Begin cultivating self-compassion

-Online Anxiety Therapy in Utah
+Online Anxiety Therapy for Women in Utah

 I offer online therapy in Utah for anxiety treatment.
 I know that trying to find time to take off work to meet with a therapist and this ends up being a reason to put off going to therapy.
 I love online counseling because it saves travel time and is just as effective as in-person therapy.